php-etl/documentation/content/core-concept/satellite/action/index.end.md

 ---

 > An action is a process that enables a task to be carried out before, during or at the end of the execution of a workflow.
+> For example, an action can be used to retrieve or upload files to an SFTP server.

 ## What is it for?